 I’ve always wanted to see a limestone pavement.
 I don’t know why, but they have always fascinated me; dare I say it, they’ve always seemed romantic – the sort of landscape a poet would go crazy over.
 They were not quite what I was expecting though.

 I expected the pavement to look like a city sidewalk, with tiny little cracks running along the surface, through which the occasional forlorn flower may bloom.
 It would be irregular but flat.
-In reality though, these cracks were more like gullies; you could lose a leg between them - a body even.
+In reality though, these cracks were more like gullies; you could lose a leg between them – a body even.
 The tops of these great slabs are called ‘clints’ and they are not as stable as you might imagine.
 As you walk over them they move and wobble and create great booming, grinding sounds.
-The crevasses between the stones are called ‘grykes’ and they’re caused by natural weathering.
-Water dissolving the rock into cracks; ice bursting these gaps apart; the action of winds, plants and animals weathering them down.
-I peered into these grykes, fascinating by these microcosms, these bubble realities - minute worlds of wonder.
+The crevasses between the stones are called ‘grykes’ and they’re caused by natural weathering – water dissolving it, ice bursting, the action of winds, plants and animals.
+I peered into these grykes, fascinating by these microcosms, these a bubble realities – minute worlds of wonder.
 Are the species here endemic?
 Evolving niches so specific a human breath could shift their fate?